 Barbara Leaming’s book included research that was based on new interviews, thousands of primary documents (including letters from those close to Marilyn), and notes from Marilyn’s psychiatrist.
 According to Leaming’s book, Marilyn’s mother accused her of being a slut.
 At times Marilyn may have set out to subconsciously prove her mother’s claim.
 She was known for wearing paper thin, tight, low-cut dresses that provoked laughter from peers and caused journalists to write derogatory remarks about her.

 I have often thought of the paradox that Marilyn Monroe has been labeled America’s sex symbol and remains so.
 Men’s fantasies have been of the sexualized and child-like manner in which she presented herself to the world.
 Those very fantasies may be based on a persona that was rooted in being sexually violated as a child.

 Marilyn Monroe died on August 5th 1962.
 Her death was officially ruled as a suicide, although there are many fans who feel people with power and authority murdered her.
 I believe she was murdered, but I believe Marilyn was murdered by having her innocence stolen by men, who many years earlier, had decided that their sexual degeneracy was more important than the innocence of a child.
-Even if men in power did have Marilyn killed, it doesn’t really matter because, if she was sexually abused, she figuratively died somewhere in her childhood anyway.
+Even if men in power did have Marilyn killed, it doesn’t really matter because child sexual abuse often kills the soul of the child.

 May you rest in peace Marilyn.